 If you’re like me, when you peruse the running shoe aisle and pick up a pair that catches your eye, you immediately take in the weight of it.
 If it feels at all heavy, I for one, immediately put it back down.
-I don’t give that pair a second thought.
 Why, after all, would I want to make my running any harder by wearing a heavy pair of running shoes?!
 There does seem to be a range of weight in running shoes, but how wide is it?
 After noticing that not all running shoes are created equal when it comes to how much they weigh, I wondered how much they generally weigh and which weight is best.

-So, how much do running shoes usually weigh?
-The weight of running shoes will depend on the size of your feet.
-But taking into account the average size for men (10.5) and average size for women (8.5) here are weights for some of the industry’s most popular running shoes.
+Taking into account the average shoe size for men (10.5) and average size for women (8.5) here are weights for some of the industry’s most popular running shoes.
 Then you’ll be able to choose the best weight running shoe for your needs.

 Top Running Shoes with Weights (Heaviest to Lightest)